 Beth Style Calligraphy

-When I began learning pointed pen calligraphy in 2012 (read my calligraphy story here), I preferred flourishy styles that command attention.
+When I began learning pointed pen calligraphy in 2012, I favored flourished words that command attention.
 As a result, I came up with Flourish Formal Style.
-Fast forward a decade, and I still like this calligraphy style because it’s got a lot of loops and curls!
-There’s always potential to customize the style by adding even more embellishments.
+Fast forward a decade, and I still like this modern calligraphy style because it’s got a lot of loops and curls!

-To try out this calligraphy style, you can download the free basic Flourish Formal Style calligraphy worksheet by clicking here.
+To try out this calligraphy style, you can get the free basic Flourish Formal Style calligraphy worksheet by clicking here.

 I developed Janet Style calligraphy in 2014 for a client named Janet who wanted elegant envelope calligraphy for her holiday cards.
-Janet Style is essentially Copperplate calligraphy with a smidge more embellishment.
+Janet Style channels several Copperplate elements, but it has more embellishment.
 It shares similarities with Flourish Formal style calligraphy, but the Janet is more understated, with different letter formations and a deliberately delicate look.

 To try out Janet Style calligraphy, you can download the free basic Janet Style calligraphy worksheet by clicking here.
 There’s also a brush pen version of the Janet Style calligraphy worksheet set.